-- depreciation attributable to the assets used by the relevant service; - revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off; and - amortisation of intangible fixed assets attributable to the service.
+- Depreciation attributable to the assets used by the relevant service; - Revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off; and - Amortisation of intangible fixed assets attributable to the service.

 The Council is not required to raise council tax to cover depreciation, revaluation and impairments losses or amortisation.
 However, it is required to make an annual contribution from revenue towards the reduction in its overall borrowing requirement, equal to an amount calculated on a prudent basis determined by the Council in accordance with the Statutory Repayment of Loans Fund Advances.
-This is known as the Loans Fund principal repayments.
-Depreciation, revaluation and impairment losses and amortisation are replaced by Loans Fund principal repayments in the General Fund Balance by way of an adjusting transaction within the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.
+This is known as the Loans Fund Principal Repayment.
+Depreciation, revaluation and impairment losses and amortisation are replaced by the Loans Fund Principal Repayments in the General Fund Balance by way of an adjusting transaction within the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.

-G Employee Benefits
+F Employee Benefits